-Following the re-introduction of wider enforcement in 20mph areas, new speeding concerns reported to GoSafe will consider Operation Ugain as an alternative to enforcement.
-In areas that aren’t suitable for Operation Ugain, alternative GoSafe operations will be considered, such as Community Speed Watch or referral to partner agencies such as Highways Authorities.
+Speeding concerns in any speed limit are assessed on an individual basis using our site criteria.
+Unlike other speed limits, engagement can be considered in 20mph areas through Operation Ugain, as an alternative to enforcement.
+In areas that aren’t suitable for Operation Ugain, alternative GoSafe operations may also be considered, such as Community Speed Watch, or referral to partner agencies such as Highways Authorities.

 GoSafe - 20mph

-On Monday, 8th January 2024, ‘Operation Ugain’ was launched to deliver roadside engagement across Wales.
+On Monday, 8th January 2024, ‘Operation Ugain’ was launched to deliver free roadside engagement across Wales.
+These teams continue to work with communities and are responding to speeding concerns nationally.

 More information on Operation Ugain can be found at: Operation Ugain

-Where there is evidence of road safety concerns in 20mph speed limits, these locations will be assessed according to our site criteria.
-If they meet this criteria, they will be enforced, as with any other speed limit.
+Where there is evidence of road safety concerns in 20mph speed limits, we will assess them using our site criteria.
+If they meet these criteria, they will be enforced, as with any other speed limit.

 20Mph Enforcement Sites 30.09.2024 Welsh Government - 20mph 20mph Engagement And Enforcement Policy Operation Ugain